-It’s natural for a child’s baby teeth to fall out and leave room for permanent teeth.
-However, when baby teeth fall out because of decay or damage, there can be serious consequences.
+It’s normal for baby teeth to naturally fall out and allow space for “adult” or permanent to grow in.
+When this becomes an issue is when baby teeth fall out because of cavities or somehow damaged.
+This can lead to more serious conditions.

 Putting crowns on baby teeth can help prevent oral health issues later in life.

 Dental crowns are special tooth-shaped caps that are cemented in place, over a patient’s affected tooth.
 These can help restore strength, size, and shape of a tooth that’s been compromised by decay or damage.